 Children's facial abnormalities and injuries require special attention.
-A child's facial structure is continuously forming so future growth is impacted by the healing and recovery process after surgery.
-Both routine and more complex surgical repairs require expert surgical skills to help ensure that your child’s growth follows normal and expected patterns.
+A child's facial structure is continuously forming, so future growth is impacted by the healing and recovery process after surgery.
+Both routine and more complex surgical repairs require expert surgical skills to help ensure that your child’s growth follows expected patterns.

 At Arkansas Children’s, our experts in craniofacial and pediatric plastic surgery provide compassionate and comprehensive surgical care for a range of craniofacial issues for children of all ages.

 The craniofacial, cleft, and pediatric plastic surgery specialists at Arkansas Children’s are skilled in the surgical management of congenital or acquired conditions or issues for children of any age.

 We provide care for patients with congenital or traumatic deformities of the head and neck.
 In addition, we manage, burn scars, traumatically acquired wounds, facial trauma, hand congenital deformities, nevi, hand trauma, burn contracture and complex wounds/defects.